ra559/cis106/_labs/lab3.md

 Almost all Linux commands include manual pages.
 Manual pages (man page for short) is a documentation that explains the usage of a command.
 Man pages are not user friendly and are not meant to be guides but references on how a program works.
 The more you read man pages the more sense they make.
 It is normal to feel lost in the beginning.

-To read the manual of a command simply type: `man command` for example, `man date` opens the manual of the date command.
+To read the manual of a command simply type: `man command name` for example, `man date` opens the manual of the date command.

 To move around the man page, use the arrow keys in the keyboard.
 You can also use the mouse wheel if you are working in a terminal emulator.
 To get help on how to read the manual press letter `h` to  quit the manual page press `q`